lightning/bolts/11-payment-encoding.md

 The `n` field can be used to explicitly specify the destination node ID, instead of requiring signature recovery.

-The `x` field gives advance warning as to when a payment will be refused; this is mainly to avoid confusion.
+The `x` field gives warning as to when a payment will be refused; this is mainly to avoid confusion.
 The default was chosen to be reasonable for most payments and to allow sufficient time for on-chain payment if necessary.